brownman/SPSE/BANK/PYTHON/BANK/2/README.md

 - object
 - reference

-Q: assignment var to var
+Q: assignment of variable to variable.
+maybe: copies content ? reference ? generate pointer to a pointer ?
 -----
 ```python
 var2=0